Julius Bliek

-Julius Bliek (born 9 June 1994) is a Dutch professional footballer who plays as a centre-back for VV Kloetinge.
+Julius Bliek (born 9 June 1994) is a Dutch retired footballer who last played as a centre-back for VV Kloetinge.

 Career

-Bliek played in the youth team of JVOZ, and then played for the Zeeland amateur clubs DFS, SV Duiveland, FC Dauwendaele and VV Kloetinge.
+Bliek grew up in Burgh-Haamstede and played in the youth team of JVOZ, and then played for the Zeeland amateur clubs DFS, SV Duiveland, FC Dauwendaele and VV Kloetinge.
 In 2017 he left for FC Dordrecht, where he signed an amateur contract for a year.
 He made his debut in professional football on 29 September 2017, in a home match against FC Volendam, which finished 2–2.
 He was replaced in the 75th minute by Mailson Lima.
 In the summer of 2018, he signed a two-year contract with Go Ahead Eagles.

 In January 2020 he moved to Georgian club Saburtalo Tbilisi.

 On 23 June 2020, Bliek returned to FC Dordrecht after making no appearances for Saburtalo.
 He signed a one-year contract.
 He left at the end of his contract in June 2021.

 In August 2021, Bliek signed for Maltese side Sliema Wanderers on a one-year contract.
+He returned to his childhood club Kloetinge in 2023.

+He retired from playing professionally to succeed his sick father in his bakery.